sairamkumarm/AnSRS/README.md

   -h, --help            Show this help message and exit.
-      --hard-reset      Hard resets all the persistent data, sets included --sure            A defensive fallback to prevent accidental deletions --working-all     Removes all items from WorkingSet
+      --hard-reset      Hard resets all the persistent data, sets included --sure            A defensive fallback to prevent accidental deletions -V, --version         Print version information and exit.
+      --working-all     Removes all items from WorkingSet

 ========================================================
 Commit Command

+Save items in CompletedSet to the database
 Usage: ansrs commit [-fhV]
-Save completed items in WorkingSet to the database
   -f, --force     allows you to commit when there are pending items in the
                     WorkingSet
   -h, --help      Show this help message and exit.
+  -V, --version   Print version information and exit.

 ========================================================
 Recall Command

+Loads items from database into WorkingSet for recall
-Usage: ansrs recall [-afhV] [-c=ITEM_ID[,ITEM_ID...]...]...
+Usage: ansrs recall [-ahoV] [-c=ITEM_ID[,ITEM_ID...]...]...
 RECALL_COUNT
-Loads items from database or custom items into WorkingSet for recall
       RECALL_COUNT   The amount of items to load into WorkingSet for recall -a, --append       Append to an existing non empty WorkingSet, only unique items are added
   -c, --custom=ITEM_ID[,ITEM_ID...]...
                      Custom ITEM_ID(s) to recall, use space or comma separated values
+  -h, --help         Show this help message and exit.
-  -o, --overwrite    Overwrite existing non-empty WorkingSet -h, --help         Show this help message and exit.
+  -o, --overwrite    Overwrite existing non-empty WorkingSet -V, --version      Print version information and exit.

 ========================================================
 Rollback Command

+Roll back items from CompletedSet to WorkingSet
 Usage: ansrs rollback [-ahV] ITEM_ID
-Rolls back items from completed state to WorkingSet state
       ITEM_ID     Unique identifier of an item
   -a, --all       Rollback all items from WorkingSet -h, --help      Show this help message and exit.
+  -V, --version   Print version information and exit.

 ========================================================
 Import Command

-Usage: ansrs import [-hV] --path=CSV_FILE_PATH --preserve=PRESERVE_SOURCE
-Import a csv into the database.
+Import a batch of items in csv form into the database.
+Usage: ansrs import [-hV] --path=CSV_FILE_PATH --preserve=PRESERVE_OPTION
 The following format is mandatory.
 Header(Optional)
 (ITEM_ID, ITEM_NAME, ITEM_LINK, ITEM_POOL, ITEM_LAST_RECALL, totalRecalls)